buildingSMART-Finland/RYTV-IFCRoute/README.md

 ![Buildingsmart logo](/figures/logo.png "Buildingsmart logo")

-# RYTV IFC route data requirements definition
+# RYTV 22003_2 IFC route data exchange requirements
 This repository contains development version of the documentation of "22003_2 Väylämäisen kohteen tiedonsiirron määritys ".

-Project plan(In Finnish) is available at: https://drive.buildingsmart.fi/apps/files/?dir=/22003_2_V%C3%A4yl%C3%A4m%C3%A4isen%20kohteen%20tiedonsiirron%20m%C3%A4%C3%A4ritys/01_Projektisuunnitelma&openfile=69713
+Project plan(In Finnish language) is available at: https://drive.buildingsmart.fi/apps/files/?dir=/22003_2_V%C3%A4yl%C3%A4m%C3%A4isen%20kohteen%20tiedonsiirron%20m%C3%A4%C3%A4ritys/01_Projektisuunnitelma&openfile=69713

-Official Inframodel publications are available under an open license at www.buildingsmart.fi website.
+Official publications are available under an open license at www.buildingsmart.fi website.

 Document artefacts are built automatically from this repository by github CI actions when content is updated.
 The artefacts for publification can be found from github repositorys actions tab.